-The board would like to acknowledge and thank director Paul Dawson, from First Choice Credit Union & Adam Milbank from Australian Mutual Bank who have mentored attendees of the Asian Confederation of Credit unions (ACCU) DE programs in challenging times.
-They have devoted their time to assist participants in the ACCU 30th & 31st DE courses conducted over Zoom meetings during the year.
-AMF will continue to offering scholarships for employees of Credit Unions and Mutuals to attend the 32nd and 33rd DE course in person in Thailand during 2022/23.
+The board would like to acknowledge and thank director Paul Dawson, from First Choice Credit Union & Adam Milbank from Australian Mutual Bank who have mentored attendees of the Asian Confederation of Credit unions (ACCU) DE programs this financial year.
+They have devoted their time to assist participants in the ACCU 32th & 33st DE courses.
+AMF will continue to offering scholarships for employees of Credit Unions and Mutuals to attend the 34th and 35th course in person in Thailand during 2023/24.